pawelwilczewski/pawelwilczewski.github.io/_posts/2022-06-01-modularfps.md

 `Unreal Engine` Template Project to be released on Unreal Marketplace.
 Aiming for high-quality assets and immersive, realistic gameplay combined with fluid movement for the best user experience.
 The logic is split between `C++` and `Blueprints` for good performance and ease of control.
 Networking support is incoming, as well as a plenty other features I set as a requirement for the first release.

-The project is currently developed in `Unreal Engine 5 - after porting from `UE4`.
+The project is currently developed in `Unreal Engine 5` - upon porting from `UE4`.

 ## Gallery